linna/app/README.md

 App run with default php.ini.

 ### Installation
-*Consider use of sudo command if need administrator privileges.*
+*Consider use of sudo command if need administrator privileges and don't forget to set proper folder permissions*

 With [composer](https://getcomposer.org/)
 ```